moltenform/labs_youthful_projects/src/csdownloadvid/doc/addfadeout.md

     * Extract the file `AppleApplicationSupport.msi`

-    * Run `AppleApplicationSupport.msi`, which will install the x86 aac encoder (smaller than installing all of iTunes).
+    * Run `AppleApplicationSupport.msi`, which will install the x86 aac encoder (smaller than installing all of iTunes)

-* Download qaac_2.xx.zip, such as [qaac_2.66.zip](https://sites.google.com/site/qaacpage/cabinet/qaac_2.66.zip?attredirects=0&d=1) from [Google sites](https://sites.google.com/site/qaacpage/cabinet)
+* Download qaac, such as [qaac_2.66.zip](https://sites.google.com/site/qaacpage/cabinet/qaac_2.66.zip?attredirects=0&d=1) from [Google sites](https://sites.google.com/site/qaacpage/cabinet)

-* Unzip the qaac zip file.
+* Unzip the qaac zip file

 Now that the prereqs are ready,

 * Open CsDownloadVid, click Start, click "Split a video or song"

-* Click "Choose..." to select the input song.
+* Click "Choose..." to select the input song

-* Check the "Add fadeout" box, and type in "8" for an 8-second long fadeout.
+* Check the "Add fadeout" box, and type in "8" for an 8-second long fadeout

-* Type 4:00 into the box asking about split points.
+* Type 4:00 into the box asking about split points

 ![Screenshot](https://raw.githubusercontent.com/downpoured/labs_youthful_projects/master/csdownloadvid/doc/addfadeout.png)